High School Programs Handbook

 Domestic students must have their own health insurance that meets the minimum threshold of coverage in New York City.
 Domestic students are encouraged to check with their own health insurance provider in advance of their program to determine whether the SHC is within their approved network.

-As stated above, NYU Summer Programs are intensive educational experiences in which students will face academic and personal challenges that allow them numerous opportunities for self-discovery and growth.
+As stated above, NYU High School Programs are intensive educational experiences in which students will face academic and personal challenges that allow them numerous opportunities for self-discovery and growth.
 The experience may present potential stressors as well.
 Therefore, students and families are responsible for arranging for the support of medical or mental health professionals, as needed, prior to the start of their program.

 Students enrolled in a graded program or a program that grants transcripts may view their final course or program grades in their Albert accounts.
 It usually takes approximately two-three weeks for grades to be posted online.
 Academic transcripts are not automatically sent to students at the end of their program.
 Students may request a copy of their final transcript after all grades are posted.
 Instructions for requesting a transcript via Albert or directly through the NYU Registrar are online.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law which establishes standards concerning the privacy of student education records and the rights of students to inspect and review their education records.
-As enrolled students in a post-secondary institution, NYU Summer Program students are entitled to the protection afforded them under FERPA, and the right of access to education records belongs to the student no matter their legal age or status as a minor.
+As enrolled students in a post-secondary institution, NYU High School Program students are entitled to the protection afforded them under FERPA, and the right of access to education records belongs to the student no matter their legal age or status as a minor.

 Students may elect to sign a Consent to Disclosure of Student Information Form to permit the release of information to their parents or guardians about the student while at NYU.
-Please be advised, however, that FERPA allows NYU staff to notify the parents or guardians of a student when there is a significant threat to a student’s health and safety or if a student has violated a University or program rule or policy or public law concerning alcohol or another controlled substance.
+Please be advised, however, that FERPA allows NYU staff to notify the parents or guardians of a student when there is a significant threat to a student’s health and safety or if a student has violated a University or program rule or policy or public law concerning alcohol or another controlled substance among other circumstances.
 The decision to notify parents or guardians in such situations will be made according to the professional judgment of appropriate staff and does not require prior consent of the student.
 Students may or may not be consulted in the notification process.

 Students admitted to the NYU Precollege program have particular registration requirements.

-Students must attend and report on time to all of their classes and curricular events and activities as stipulated in their program or course syllabi.
+Students must attend and report on time to all of their classes and curricular events and activities as stipulated in their program schedule or course syllabi.
 Coverage of class material will be intense and even one absence may cause a student to fall behind in a course or program.
 Students will also be expected to actively participate in academic discussions and activities and visit professors during office hours when needed.
 Please note the NYU Student Health Center (see above) does not provide excuse notes for missed classes.

 Academic honesty is required of all students.
 Upon submitting academic work in writing, online, or in person, a student is declaring that work to be a product of their own thoughts and study, stated in their own words, and produced without assistance with the exception of proper citation of and reference to other sources.
 Engaging in academic misconduct may result in failing an assignment, failing a course or program, and/or possible dismissal from their program without refund.